Is your parent hiding dementia symptoms?

 Is your parent acting secretive?

 Your parent may be afraid to admit their memory is failing because they are afraid they will lose their sense of independence.
 They would rather lie and become extremely secretive to try to cover up their symptoms.
+This is a huge indicator of when your senior is hiding dementia symptoms.

 Are they in denial?